salihmarangoz/salihmarangoz/README.md

 # Hi there! :wave:

 My name is Salih Marangoz and I'm from Turkey :tr:.
 On this page you can find my projects, notebooks, scripts and tools.
-You can find my personal website at [salihmarangoz.github.io](https://salihmarangoz.github.io)
+You can find my personal website at [salihmarangoz.github.io](https://salihmarangoz.github.io) (I didn't start posting yet) and YouTube channel [here](https://www.youtube.com/channel/UCu8rMm9uYrH-wwY1gI--fSQ).

 ## Notebooks & Notes